-Wisconsin uses three types of elections technology, depending on the local jurisdiction.
+In Wisconsin polling places, you'll find three types of elections technology, depending on the local jurisdiction.
+The main difference between them is how the votes are recorded.
 Each type of machine has a unique set of advantages and risks.

-- Opscans (optical scan) count, but do not record, votes.
+- Opscans (optical scan) do not record votes--they just count them.
 Voters record their own votes on paper ballots, and insert them into the voting machine to be counted;

-- Automarks record, but do not count.
+- BMDs (ballot-marking devices) do not count votes--they just record them.
 These are are touch-screen machines that enable voters with disabilities to mark ballots which, after being printed, will be inserted into an opscan for counting; and

 - DREs (direct-recording electronic machines) both record and count.
 With DRE machines, voters indicate their choices with a touchscreen, and the computer prints a paper ballot that stays inside the machine, although voters have the option to inspect it if they wish.